-And now, thanks to the coronavirus pandemic, it’s something we all are having to face head on, as the realities of how this virus is crippling our industry hits home.
+And now, thanks to the coronavirus pandemic, it’s something we all are having to face head on.

 Working in aviation is more than just a job.
 It’s a lifestyle choice and the thought of having that taken away from us is hard to deal with.

 But being made redundant does not mean it’s the end of your flying career nor does it mean that you won’t get another job.

 Here at Confessions of a Trolley Dolly we’ve come up with a helpful tips to help if the worst does happen.

 Well first up – take a DEEP breath and try to remain calm, not easy I know.
 This is uncharted territory for many, but you are not alone and it is important that you are also looking after your mental well being whilst all this is going on.